-Spritz cookies are a classic and will bring a smile to everyone’s face – especially if that cookie is flavoured with pumpkin spice and looks this pretty!
+Pumpkin Spice Spritz Cookies are a classic and will bring a smile to everyone’s face – especially if that cookie is flavoured with pumpkin spice and looks this pretty!

 I fell in love with my cookie spritz when I found it in my Christmas stocking last year.
+John.e bought it for me.
+By the way, I should point out that sometimes, a cookie press is called a spritz or a biscuit machine.
+Now, I have wanted a cookie press for quite some time.
+But, I never got around to purchasing one for myself, so I was quite excited to find one in my stocking!
 By the time I got to packing away the presents from under the tree, I didn’t have time to make a holiday recipe with my new cookie press.

 Besides, the cookie press that John.e gave me last Christmas has only one Christmas-themed insert if memory serves me correctly.
 That means that the cookie press is meant to be used at other times too, not just for the holidays.